neuroailab/physopt-physics-benchmarking/README.md

 Run `pip install -e .` in the root `physopt` directory to install the `physopt` package.
 You will also need to install the correct version of PyTorch for your system, see [this link](https://pytorch.org/get-started/locally/) for instructions.

-In order to distribute jobs across machines, you'll need to have MongoDB installed.
 In order to use PostgreSQL as the MLflow backend store, you'll need to install postgresql with `sudo apt-get install postgresql`, if it's not installed already -- you can check with `psql --version`.

 ## How To Run

-Physopt uses [Hyperopt](https://github.com/neuroailab/hyperopt) to train and evaluate physics prediction models on one or many different datasets.

 ### Local
 The main script to run the pipeline is `opt.py`.
 To run locally you only need to set the `--data_module` and `--objective_module` commandline arguments.
 See the [Data Spaces Specification](#data-spaces-specification) and [Model Specification](#model-specification) sections, respectively, for more details.
 Optionally, you may also choose to specifiy the output directory where the results are saved (with `--output`) and the number of parallel threads (with `--num_threads`).
 The mlflow backend store is set to `[OUTPUT_DIR]/mlruns`.